Prežihov Voranc: Formative years

-Prežihov Voranc was born Laurentius Kuhar in Podgora near Kotlje, a Slovene-speaking village in Carinthia, then part of Austria-Hungary.
+Prežihov Voranc was baptized Laurentius Kuhar in Podgora near Kotlje, a Slovene-speaking village in Carinthia, then part of Austria-Hungary.
 He was the son of tenant farmers who later acquired their own land.
 His younger brother, Alojzij Kuhar, became a renowned liberal conservative politician and historian.
-His pen name is a typical folk formulation derived from the oeconym of the farm the family lived on (the Prežih farm) plus the Carninthian dialect form of the name Lovrenc (or Lovro); thus, Prežihov Voranc literally means 'Lovro from the Prežih farm'.
+His pen name is a typical folk formulation derived from the estate name of the farm the family lived on (the Prežih farm) plus the Carninthian dialect form of the name Lovrenc (or Lovro); thus, Prežihov Voranc literally means 'Lovro from the Prežih farm'.

 The steep mountain slopes of his homeland were hard to farm, and Voranc consistently returned to his childhood of drudgery and fortitude.
 He received little formal education beyond primary (elementary) school and later a course in co-operative management.
 He was, however, a man who wished to educate himself and for much of his life he self studied and read voraciously.

 In 1909, Voranc's first published work appeared in the Slovene magazine Domači Prijatelj, edited by the writer Zofka Kveder.
 It was the first of many short stories for the magazine usually depicting the lives of farm labourers and rural characters from his Carinthian homeland.
 Between 1911 and 1912, Voranc spent time in Trieste where he became more political aware writing of the travails of social misfits and unemployed drifters for the Social-Democrat newspaper Zarja.